 As mentioned immediately above, the nuclear beast, once its claws are in, will press for more and more.
 A federal CISF could well become a permanent geologic repository, whether or not the site is suitable, or socially acceptable, for either a CISF or a repository.

 Alternatively, a federal CISF, just as with a private CISF, would likely become a de facto permanent surface storage site, or more accurately, a de facto permanent surface disposal site, a parking lot dump.

 Another version of this involves the company Deep Isolation, Inc., pushing untested deep borehole disposal for irradiated nuclear fuel and highly radioactive wastes.
+DOE pushed deep borehole disposal.
+But its so-called test drills got nipped in the bud, run out of multiple states on a rail, before they could begin, including eastern NM.
 Deep Isolation, Inc. is staffed by many a former DOE official, yet another example of the revolving door between federal and private, between DOE and industry.
 Truth be told, like a radioactive snake oil salesman, Deep Isolation, Inc. would like to sell deep borehole disposal anywhere it can get away with it, be that at CISFs, at reactor sites, or elsewhere.
 So yet again, once a nuclear beast is let inside the house, it won't leave, till it wrecks the place.